 The legal guardian must accompany the unaccompanied child from the beginning of the application throughout the entire procedure.
 They are responsible for representing the minor in relation to the asylum procedure, health care, education, protection of property rights and rights related to reception.
 The legal guardian is present during the child’s asylum application and all subsequent personal interviews and can ask additional questions beside those asked by the official and legal representative.
 The legal guardian also has to consent, together with the applicant, to the age assessment procedure.

 Candidates for legal guardians for unaccompanied children are appointed to the list of legal guardians upon applying to the public tender.
-One cannot be appointed as a legal guardian if they have been deprived of parental rights, if they do not have capacity to contract, if their interests are in conflict with the interests of the child or if, due to their personal characteristics or relationship with the child or his or her parents, it cannot be expected that they will correctly perform their duties as legal guardians.
+One cannot be appointed as a legal guardian if they have been deprived of parental rights, if they do not have capacity to contract, if their interests are in conflict with the interests of the child or if, due to their personal characteristics or relationship with the child or their parents, it cannot be expected that they will correctly perform their duties as legal guardians.
 In practice, the fitness of guardians to perform their duties with a view to a positive involvement in the child’s procedure and care has raised questions in some cases.
 In one case, the social services removed a legal guardian from the list.
 In 2020 the UOIM sent negative reports about three legal guardians to social services.
 The social services initiated the procedure of objection to the work of the three guardians based on the report regarding their work made by the UOIM.
 The procedures were completed in 2021 and no legal guardian was suspended from the list.